“Acquiring a new customer is anywhere from 5 to 25 times more expensive than retaining an existing one.”

-According to Harvard Business Review “acquiring a new customer is anywhere from five, to 25 times more expensive than retaining an existing one.”
-Which is a great incentive to work on your customer retention strategies.
-But what about when you’ve already lost them?
+The above quote, from Harvard Business Review, is a great incentive to work on your customer retention strategies.
+But what happens when you’ve already lost them?

 Never fear, that list of lapsed customers offers a great opportunity.
-Having bought from you once, you can safely assume they still need your products or services, so that makes them a pretty well qualified bunch of leads, doesn’t it?
+Having bought from you once, you can assume they still need your products or services.
+So that makes them a pretty well-qualified bunch of leads, doesn’t it?
 You just need to convince them to give you another chance!

-It stands to reason that when you’re looking to win back lapsed customers, you’ve got to find ‘em first.
+When you’re looking to win back lapsed customers, you’ve got to find them first.

 Step 2: Ask why they left.

 When you’re looking at how to win back old customers one of the most important things is to understand why they left in the first place.

 And how can you know that?
 Ask them!
 They probably won’t even tell you the reason unless you ask.

 Research by the Direct Selling Educational Foundation showed that for every customer who bothers to complain about something there are 26 that won’t.
 That’s potentially 26 lapsed customers for whom you have no idea of why they went.

 Contacting old customers and asking this important question can result in two outcomes (both of which are positive):

 - You can address these customers’ problems and encourage them to come back to you.